cyber-shah/graphs-paper/Report.md

 ### 3.2.1 - Breadth First Search
 1. **_History_**:
-      - Breadth First Search was invented by Konrad Zuse in 1945.
+      - Breadth-First Search was invented by Konrad Zuse in 1945.
       - It was later rediscovered by Edsger Dijkstra in 1959.
       - It is also known as the `Breadth First Traversal` or `Breadth First Walk`.
       - It is a graph traversal algorithm that starts at a source node and explores the graph by traversing the edges.